-The Wilpinjong Coal Mine is owned and operated by Wilpinjong Coal Pty Limited (WCPL), a wholly owned subsidiary of Peabody Energy Australia Pty Ltd (Peabody).
+The Wilpinjong Coal Mine (the Mine) is owned and operated by Wilpinjong Coal Pty Limited (WCPL), a wholly owned subsidiary of Peabody Energy Australia Pty Ltd (Peabody).

-The Wilpinjong Coal Mine is an existing open cut coal mining operation situated approximately 40 kilometres north-east of Mudgee, near the Village of Wollar, within the Mid-Western Regional Local Government Area, in central New South Wales (NSW) (Figure 1).
+The Mine is an existing open cut coal mining operation situated approximately 40 kilometres north-east of Mudgee, near the Village of Wollar, within the Mid-Western Regional Local Government Area, in central New South Wales (NSW) (Error!
+Reference source not found.-1).

-The Wilpinjong Coal Mine produces thermal coal products which are transported by rail to domestic customers for use in electricity generation and to port for export.
+The Mine produces thermal coal products which are transported by rail to domestic customers for use in electricity generation and to port for export.
 Open cut mining operations are undertaken 24 hours per day, seven days per week.

-The Wilpinjong Coal Mine originally operated under Project Approval (PA 05-0021) that was granted by the Minister for Planning under Part 3A of the NSW Environmental Planning and Assessment Act, 1979 (EP&A Act) on 1 February 2006.
-Modification of the Project Approval subsequently occurred six times1 with the most recent modification (Modification 7) approved in August 2016.
+The Mine originally operated under Project Approval (PA 05-0021) that was granted by the Minister for Planning under Part 3A of the NSW Environmental Planning and Assessment Act, 1979 (EP&A Act) on 1 February 2006.

-On 24 April 2017, WCPL was granted Development Consent (SSD-6764) for the Wilpinjong Extension Project that provides for the continued operation of the Wilpinjong Coal Mine at rates of up to 16 million tonnes per annum of run-of-mine coal, until 2033, and access to approximately 800 hectares of open cut extensions.
-The Development Consent (SSD-6764) has superseded the Project Approval (05-0021).
+On 24 April 2017, WCPL was granted Development Consent (SSD-6764) for the Wilpinjong Extension Project (WEP) that provides for the continued operation of the Mine at rates of up to 16 million tonnes per annum of run-of-mine coal, until 2033, and access to approximately 800 hectares of open cut extensions.
+The Development Consent (SSD-6764) has superseded PA 05-0021.
 This Historic Heritage Management Plan (HHMP) has been prepared to satisfy the relevant conditions in Development Consent (SSD-6764).